The Underhand Technique

 There are different ways to cast a double handed rod.
 But no other technique is as smart, flexible and powerless than the Underhand Technique.

 The Underhand Technique is, as the name points to, mainly performed with the lower hand (hence underhand).
 The upper hand is used as the fulcrum around which the rod is bent.
 It is only used for the lifts and the angulations.
 This deep loading of the rod (the lower the upper hand the deeper the loading) makes the caster cast with ease even on long distances.
-An underhand cast is a gentleman cast.
-It is nice, elegant, nearly powerless and very effective.
+An Underhand cast is a gentleman cast.
+It is nice, elegant, nearly powerless, and very effective.
 Even women without strong muscles can perform the technique.
-The long line casts on the contrary need power and are not a s flexible.
-Nevertheless their promoters are doing well by making everyone belive that if it comes to fly fishing distance casting is what it is all about.
+The long-line casts on the contrary need power and are not as flexible.
+Nevertheless, their promoters are doing well by making everyone believe that if it comes to fly fishing distance casting is what it is all about.
 That is stupid.
-Flexibility is the key to successful fly fishing.
+Flexibility and versatility is the key to successful fly fishing.

 The main elements of the Underhand Technique:

 - shorter rods 12-13.5 feet, only for high water and bottom feeders longer rods up to 15 ft

 - Shooting Heads (invented by Göran Andersson for LOOP)

 - rod is loaded from the butt towards the tip (!!!)

 - only little body movement just after the lift

 - Short stroke - straight line (of the rod tip)

 - shooting of the line like an arrow (GA)